npariti/MSDS434FinalProject/Week 1/Week 1 -Kickoff.md

 - Local development has been done to establish the necessary items that will be required to complete the process:
   - Python and SQL were used to clean the data
   - BigQueryML was used to create a Logistic Regression model
-  - Python to serve a Flask based web interface to accept user input and serve the saved TF model to generate predictions
+  - Python to serve a Flask based web interface to accept user input and serve the saved LR model to generate predictions
  - A Google Cloud Project called 'nitya-final-project' has been created, and development has begun within it